 For some exporters, getting started with product classification can be difficult.
 “I need a Schedule B number.
 How do I find the right number?”
 “Should I just start Googling?”
-“Is there recommended place to start?” are all questions we’ve been asked, and today, we’ll address them.
+“Is there a recommended place to start?”
+These are all questions we’ve been asked, and today, we’ll address them.

 Product Classification: A Background

-Schedule B numbers are 10-digit U.S. export classification codes and Harmonized Tariff Schedule (HTS) numbers are 10-digit U.S. import classification codes.
-Companies that are already classifying their products using the HTS codes for their imports may want to use HTS classification for all their products to eliminate the need to classify their products twice—once under HTS and once under Schedule B. That is perfectly acceptable, but keep in mind that there are certain HTS codes that can't be used for exporting.
+Schedule B numbers are 10-digit U.S. export classification codes, and Harmonized Tariff Schedule (HTS) numbers are 10-digit U.S. import classification codes.
+Companies that are already classifying their products using HTS codes for their imports may want to use HTS classification for all of their products to eliminate the need to classify their products twice—once under HTS and once under Schedule B. That is perfectly acceptable, but keep in mind that there are certain HTS codes that can't be used for exporting.

 The correct commodity number shown in the Schedule B must be reported as part of the Electronic Export Information (EEI) filed in the Automated Export System (AES).
 A description of the merchandise, in sufficient detail to permit the verification of the Schedule B number, must also be provided in the AES, as well as other statistical data.